 2. Batalha Monastery: Gothic Majesty Born from Victory

-The monastery offers a more relaxed experience compared to Jerónimos, with manageable crowds and excellent accessibility.
-Two mechanical wheelchairs are available on loan, making this the most accommodating of the major Portugal monasteries for visitors with mobility challenges.
+This location offers a more relaxed experience compared to Jerónimos, with manageable crowds and excellent accessibility.
+Two mechanical wheelchairs are available on loan, making this the most accommodating site for visitors with mobility challenges.

 • Location: Largo do Mosteiro, 2440-484 Batalha

-• Time needed: 1.5-2 hours for the complete complex
+• Time needed: 1.5 to 2 hours for the complete complex

 • Best photo spot: Largo do Mosteiro square for dramatic exterior shots